ghodulik95/chromebook-nautilus-desktop/README.md

         Option "NaturalScrolling" "true"
     EndSection

-Save and reboot/logout and back in.
+Save and reboot/logout and back in. *I have not looked into momentum scrolling so I cannot say how easy or difficult that is to enable or implement.
+I might look into it in the future.*

 ### 6.3.
 Add google-chrome ppa repository